Community TNR is at the heart of a No Kill Community. Working together,

 - Healthier, shinier, nourished outdoor cats.

-- Less cat fights, roaming from feeding areas, yowling and territorial spraying.
+- Fewer cat fights, roaming from feeding areas, yowling and territorial spraying.

 - Designated feeding areas are kept clean by dedicated caregivers.